-Eddie Aucoin is a professional baseball player and instructor who has competed in a number of different leagues throughout the world.
-An admitted "hired gun" in international baseball circles, he effectively built a career as a professional after injury and adversity forced him to step away from the game and then start over—well past his prime as a signable commodity in the eyes of Major League Baseball scouts.
+Eddie Aucoin is a retired professional baseball player and instructor who has competed in a number of different leagues throughout the world.
+An admitted "hired gun" in international baseball circles, he built a lengthy career as a professional after injury and adversity forced him to step away from the game and then start over—well past his prime as a signable commodity in the eyes of Major League Baseball scouts.

 After suffering an arm injury in college while performing the dual role of shortstop and closer, Eddie took a hiatus from baseball as he faced the apparent end of his career.
 It was during this time away from the field when it became grossly evident that he just wasn't ready to walk away from the game.
-More specifically, it was on a "frigid, rainy, morbidly gray, throw-yourself-into-oncoming-traffic kind of Monday morning, while swinging a sledge hammer at a downtown Boston construction site," when he decided he had to give the pros just one shot.
+More specifically, it was on a "frigid, rainy, throw-yourself-into-oncoming-traffic kind of Monday morning, while swinging a sledge hammer at a downtown Boston construction site," when he decided he had to give the pros just one shot.
 So a short time later, he packed up his Ford Ranger with little more than gas money in his pocket, hopped on I-95 and moved to St. Augustine, Florida to work himself back into playing shape with his former college team (Flagler College).